 - fiddlerman.com – Pierre Holstein aka Fiddlerman has been a reference on free online violin lessons for almost 10 years now.
 He stands out as a very versatile player who doesn’t only focus on classical music.
 On top of that all his lessons are available as videos on youtube and he usually answers questions there too.

-- violinonline.com – For those of you who feel more comfortable reading, this website is probably the most comprehensive one in terms of ressources.
-It will actually take you all the way from beginner level to very advanced.
-And all of this completely free of charges.
+- violinonline.com – if feel more comfortable reading, this website is probably the most comprehensive one in terms of resources.
+It takes you all the way from beginner level to very advanced.

-- Itzhak Perlman – Here’s a name many of us know, even if you’re not a classical music enthusiast.
-One of the most famous classical violinist of our times, Itzhak Perlman is now part of the MasterClass website.
+- Itzhak Perlman – One of the most famous classical violinist of our times, Itzhak Perlman is now part of the MasterClass website.
 In case you didn’t know it, MasterClass.com is a website where famous people from all areas teach their skills.

 - Artistworks.com – This website specializes in online music courses, and their violin instructor happens to be Richard Amoroso, a respected classical violinist.
-The difference with the previous website is that here you get to send your own video to the instructor and he will send his in return to guide you through your mistakes.
+With this website you get to send your own video to the instructor and he will send his in return to guide you through your mistakes.

 - Violinlounge.com – Holland born classical violinist Zlata Brouwer is the teacher behind this website and she actually offers a lot of free content for beginners.
 However, if you want to take your playing to the next level she has also got you covered with more advanced material.